LauriTahvanainen/Cyber-Security-Base-2021-Project-1/documents/flawDocumentation.md

 The system accept any password, as short or common as possible.

-The login could be brute forced, there is no system against that.
+The login could be brute forced.

 The hash is unsalted and weak, thus easy to crack by brute force.